eclipse/steady/docker/readme-pages/CLI.md

 vulas.report.exceptionExcludeBugs =
 ```

-**Identification of application code**: You can use `vulas.core.app.appPrefixes` or `vulas.core.app.appJarNames` to tell Vulas how to identify the code of your application, which is important for the call graph construction during the A2C reachability analysis.
+**Identification of application code**: You can use `vulas.core.app.appPrefixes` or `vulas.core.app.appJarNames` to tell Steady how to identify the code of your application, which is important for the call graph construction during the A2C reachability analysis.
 This analysis is not complete if not all the relevant application methods are used as entry points for the call graph construction.
 As such, the potential execution of vulnerable open-source methods may be missed.
 A good indicator to see whether specification is correct is to see whether there are items in the Dependencies tab that are created by you (or your organization), or whether there are open-source packages mentioned in the table on the Statistics tab.

 ```
 # Package prefix(es) of application code (multiple values to be separated by comma), only relevant for CLI